Revisiting the limits on dark matter annihilation cross-section and decay lifetime in light of electron and positron fluxes: Introduction

-In this work, we study two scenarios: DM annihilation into electron–positron pairs and DM decay into the same final state, focusing on the relatively heavy regime of $M_{\rm DM}\gtrsim500$~GeV, where constraints from underground or collider experiments are relatively weak~\cite{GAMBIT:2017snp}.
+In this work, we study two scenarios: DM annihilation and DM decay into various SM final states that subsequently produce electrons and positrons, focusing on the relatively heavy regime of $M_{\rm DM}\gtrsim500$~GeV, where constraints from underground or collider experiments are relatively weak~\cite{GAMBIT:2017snp}.
 For each case, we derive 95\% C.L. limits on the annihilation cross-section, $\langle\sigma v\rangle$, and the lifetime, $\tau_{\rm DM}$, as functions of the DM mass in the range $500~{\rm GeV}\leq M_{\rm DM}\leq10^{16}~{\rm GeV}$.
 Previous works constrain parts of the region of $M_{\rm DM}\lesssim10^{11}$GeV using gamma-ray or neutrino observations~\cite{Song:2024vdc, Boehm:2025qro, Cohen:2016uyg, Kohri:2025bsn}, however, at the regime of $M_{\rm DM}\gtrsim10^{11}$GeV, only a limited number of works (e.g~\cite{Das:2023wtk}) or prospects ~\cite{Chianese:2021htv} are available.
 In this work, for the first time, we derive limits on DM up to $M_{\rm DM}=10^{16}$GeV using electron and positron observations.

 The paper is organized as follows.
 In section \ref{sec:epflux}, we discuss the electron and positron flux generation from the annihilation and decay of a DM in general.
 The methodology and results are discussed in section \ref{sec:result}.
 We finally conclude in section \ref{sec:conlc}.